Over 50 Years

 At the age of 23, Alex opened the Tuscaloosa store and hired University students as employees.
 He and they grew up together as he broadened his base and opened more stores in various cities in Mississippi plus one in Montgomery, Alabama.
 Alex briefly moved to Jackson, Mississippi, but saw that the Tuscaloosa store was the most successful so moved his family back to run that store himself fulltime.
 Over a period of years he closed the other sites and sold the Montgomery store located on Carter Hill Road to his Montgomery partner, George Wilder, where it is still a successfully run operation today under George’s skillful eye.

 Many of his employees continued on in the clothing business as sales representatives.
 Long, lasting industry friendships have remained through the many years of the store’s operation.
 Those first employees and customers still send their sons and grandsons to the Locker Room as these students pursue their education at the University of Alabama.
 Alex has kept the traditional business clothing over the years while also realizing that certain trends in clothing were necessary to clothe the college students.
 He has long carried very highly valued brands such as Samuelsohn, Cole-Haan, Corbin, Robert Talbot, Gitman, Polo, Ballin, Martin Dingman and others.
-He has also established a young following for Southern Proper, Southern Tide, and State Traditions.
+He has also established a young following for Peter Millar, Johnnie-O, and Tasc.